fszale/school-of-titans/docs/start.md

 Simply add your notes to the above power point presentation, this is the first artifact you will take responsibility for.
 Its a strategic plan you will create by yourself.
 Think of this as the basis of personal OKRs, [click here](https://www.whatmatters.com/faqs/okr-meaning-definition-example/) to learn what they are.

+While you are adding the content for the life plan, please familiarize yourself with the topics of persuasion, first principles, mindfulness and personal development.
+These concepts are all contributing factors to the success of your self development journey.

+Once you are complete with the life plan, feel free to reach out to me directly and we will schedule a review session, simply send your life plan and contact information to <fszale@gmail.com>.

 ## First principles reasoning
 First-principles reasoning is an approach to break down a complex problem to the most simple elements to gain base line understanding of what components are involved.